Image courtesy of Netflix.

 3. The script provides an unending stream of cornball jokes minus the self-awareness that made shows like the 1960s classic, “Get Smart,” so hilarious.

 Schwarzenegger’s character is Luke Brunner, a longtime CIA agent who is retiring after a long and violent career of making the world safe for American corporations.
-He hopes to purchase a boat (“It’s a ship, not a boat,” is a running joke through the series) and sail the oceans with his ex-wife (Fabiano Udenio as Tally Brunner), a casualty of Luke’s career.
+He hopes to purchase a boat (“It’s a ship, not a boat,” is a running joke throughout the series) and sail the world with his ex-wife (Fabiano Udenio as Tally Brunner), a casualty of Luke’s career.
 But his close ties with Boro Polonia (Gabriel Luna), a Central American thug who is trying to sell a suitcase nuclear bomb to terrorists, means Luke must saddle-up for a final mission to save mankind.

 When he arrives at Polonia’s jungle redoubt, Luke discovers his daughter (Monica Barbaro as Emma Brunner) is also a CIA operative who is also working the Polonia case.
-It is from this point “FUBAR” embarks on a silly globe-trotting adventure, in the tradition of a Dollar Tree-style James Bond, as father and daughter bicker about their fractured relationship and the fractured relationships of those around them while they battle the forces of evil.
+It is from this point “FUBAR” embarks on a silly globe-trotting adventure, in the tradition of a Dollar Tree James Bond, as father and daughter bicker about their fractured relationship and the fractured relationships of those around them while they battle the forces of evil.

 Iffy special effects, naughty language and well-worn points of conflict bring a level of tedium to the journey.
 Emma’s constant whining about how her father was “never there” for her as a child becomes an annoying refrain by the second act of the first episode – imagine seven more episodes of the same.
 It’s the equivalent of a 3-year-old pitching a temper tantrum in the cereal aisle at Kroger’s.